At 20, the International Space Station remains a stellar success story

 Today the ISS is a six-bedroom research station with two bathrooms, a gym and a cupola providing epic 360-degree views.
 The station and its crew of up to six live and work while orbiting Earth every 90 minutes, traveling at a speed of 5 miles per second.
 It's powered by an acre of solar panels that help make the station relatively easy to spot from Earth.

-When asked about the strangest part of living aboard a structure straight out of science fiction whipping around the planet at high speed, Stott says "it really is that almost immediate reality check that we live on a planet...
+When asked about the strangest part of living aboard a structure straight out of science fiction whipping around the planet at high speed, Stott said, "It really is that almost immediate reality check that we live on a planet ...
 In our day-to-day lives I don't think we acknowledge that at all."

 Fulfilling a far-fetched fantasy